-- (1) Special cases: - Veterans and beneficiaries - Married persons may claim the residency of their spouse - Children (under 21) of parents who work for a CJC are considered residents - MPACT beneficiaries are considered residents - Military: - o Mississippi Active duty military and MS National Guard members are considered residents - According to the AG's office, if the military documents list the Home of Record as MS, that individual is considered a Mississippi resident - Spouses and children of armed forces members are to follow one of the charts below - (2) Parent, parents or legal guardian (as appointed by a Mississippi court) - Parents of a minor with out-of-state address - (3) As shown on student's application - (4a) Anything that raises a question about residency (flags), such as, - PO Box address - A proof of residency issued after registration date - High School transcript with Out-Of-State course work - o this includes dual enroll, dual credit and early college students - 'Work-Only' or 'School-Only' social security card - Application states 'Not a Citizen' - (4b) Anything that raises a question about residency (flags), such as, - PO Box address - · A proof of residency issued after registration date - High School or College transcript with Out-Of-State course work - 'Work-Only' or 'School-Only' social security card - Application states 'Not a Citizen' - (5) Properly signed and validated Mississippi high school transcript showing completion of all 4 years in MS and graduation date - (6) Student MS Driver's License plus another approved document (utility bill, current Mississippi voter registration, tax return, etc.) - (7) Parent, parents or legal guardian MS Driver's License plus another approved document (utility bill, current Mississippi voter registration, tax return, etc.) - (8) An official McKinney-Vento letter signed by a Mississippi school district's liaison who determines a student's designation and eligibility for services during the homeless minor's enrollment in the Mississippi high school.
-A sample McKinney-Vento official letter is found on page 176 of Tab 11 of this manual.
+- (1) Special cases: - Veterans and beneficiaries - Married persons may claim the residency of their spouse - Children (under 21) of parents who work for a CC are considered residents - MPACT beneficiaries are considered residents - MS Fostered minor in the custody of Mississippi Department of Child Protective Services (MSCPS) are considered residents - MS Fostered minor as a recipient of current Mississippi FAITH Scholarship award are considered residents - Military: - o Mississippi Active-duty military and MS National Guard members are considered residents - According to the AG's office, if the military documents list the Home of Record as MS, that individual is considered a Mississippi resident - o Spouses and children of armed forces members are to follow one of the charts below - (2) Parent, parents, or legal guardian (as appointed by a Mississippi court) - Parents of a minor with out-of-state address - (3) As shown on student's application - (4a) Anything that raises a question about residency (flags), such as, - PO Box address - A proof of residency issued after registration date - High School or College transcript with Out-Of-State course work.
+NOTE: This includes dual enroll, dual credit and early college high school and middle college students - College transcript with Out-of-State course work, whether or not the college course work is transferred to hosting college - 'Work-Only' or 'School-Only' social security card - Application states 'Not a Citizen' - (4b) Anything that raises a question about residency (flags), such as, - PO Box address - A proof of residency issued after registration date - High School or College transcript with Out-Of-State course work - 'Work-Only' or 'School-Only' social security card - Application states 'Not a Citizen' - (5) Properly signed and validated Mississippi high school transcript showing completion of all 4 years in MS and graduation date - (6) Student MS Driver's License plus another approved document (utility bill, current Mississippi voter registration, tax return, etc.) - (7) Parent, parents, or legal guardian MS Driver's License plus another approved document (utility bill, current Mississippi voter registration, tax return, etc.)